 What do the numbers say?

 According to Invaluable’s study, close to 40 percent of Americans still visit museums once per year, and 14 percent go once per month.
-That’s good news, and if you want those visits to continue, or even to increase, recognize that forward-thinking museums must develop strategies (including leveraging collection management software) that includes meeting the all-important Millennial audience where they are—and that means going social, mobile and visual.
+That’s good news, and if you want those visits to continue, or even to increase, recognize that forward-thinking museums must develop strategies (including leveraging collection management software) which include meeting the all-important Millennial audience where they are—and that means going social, mobile, and visual.